arduino/docs-content/content/hardware/07.opta/opta-family/opta-digital-exp/datasheet/datasheet.md

 The Arduino® Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards and devices.
 Follow **[3]** to start coding on the browser and upload your sketches onto your device.

 ### Getting Started - Arduino PLC IDE
 Arduino Opta® Digital Expansions can be also programmed using the industrial-standard **_IEC 61131-3_** programming languages.
-Download the Arduino® PLC IDE **[4]** software, attach the Opta® Expansion through the Aux Connector and connect your Arduino Opta® to your computer using a simple USB-C® cable, to start creating your own PLC industrial solutions.
+Download the Arduino® PLC IDE **[4]** software, attach the Opta® Expansion through the Aux Connector and connect your Arduino Opta® to your computer using a simple USB-C® cable to start creating your own PLC industrial solutions.
 The PLC IDE will recognize the expansion and will expose the new available I/Os in the resources tree.

 ### Getting Started - Arduino Cloud
 All Arduino® IoT enabled products are supported on Arduino Cloud which allows you to log, graph and analyze sensor data, trigger events, and automate your home or business.